cdrischler/nuclear_saturation/README.md

 The repository is organized as follows:
 * `data`: contains all DFT and EFT data files, with author and other relevant information
 * `modules`: contains classes, functions, and more relevant to our analysis.
 It also provides a function to calculate and plot confidence regions of the bivariate t-distribution analytically.
 See the Appendices in our manuscript for more details.
-* `samples`: contains sample of the symmetry energy and its slope parameter obtained using BUQEYE's EFT truncation error repository
+* `samples`: contains samples of the symmetry energy and its slope parameter obtained using BUQEYE's EFT truncation error repository as well as all other files containing samples
 * `pdf`: contains the figures generated in the PDF format
+* `logo`: contains the files for this project's logo

 The following Jupyter notebooks are included:
 * `analysis_conjugate_priors.ipynb`: performs the conjugate prior analysis presented in the manuscript.
 The notebook supports parallel computing.
+Downloading the samples from Giuliani et al. requires an internet connection and might take a while to finish.
+This has to be done only once.
 * `tutorial_conf_regions.ipynb`: provides a tutorial on plotting confidence regions of the t-distribution using the tools developed.
 * `sample_SV_L.ipynb`: derives constraints on the nuclear symmetry energy parameters $(S_v,L)$ from chiral EFT calculations in pure neutron matter combined with empirical constraints on the nuclear saturation point.
-It interfaces with the BUQEYE repository containing their [nuclear matter analysis](https://github.com/buqeye/nuclear-matter-convergence).
+It requires and interfaces with the public BUQEYE GitHub repository containing their [nuclear matter analysis](https://github.com/buqeye/nuclear-matter-convergence).
 * `tests.py` defines several unit test (see below)

 In addition, `saturation_analysis_mc.ipynb` provides an independent implementation of our saturation analysis using brute-force Monte Carlo sampling.
 It could be used to check and generalize our analysis using conjugate priors.
 Another virtual environment with packages specified in `requirements_mc.txt` needs to be installed following the instructions above.
 This notebook was _not_ used in our manuscript.